CoralieEscande/AboutMe/README.md

 - 😄 Pronouns: she / her
 - 💬 Ask me about storage and sorting according to Marie Kondo method
-- 🤔 I’m looking for help with guitar playing for scout camp
+- 🤔 I’m looking for help with pastry creations
 - ⚡ Fun fact: i am experimenting growing plants from seeds extracted from fruits and vegetables

 <!---